Firmino's Liverpool farewell will see Reds 'rebuild'

 The two points dropped at home against Villa look like ending Liverpool's hopes of a top-four finish.

-Manchester United's victory over Bournemouth on Saturday leaves the Red Devils and Newcastle needing just point from their final two games to secure Champions League places for next season.
+Manchester United's victory over Bournemouth on Saturday leaves the Red Devils and Newcastle needing just a point from their final two games to secure Champions League places for next season.

 Liverpool have been inconsistent for much of their campaign and end it without silverware, having come agonisingly close to achieving an unprecedented Quadruple last term.